Hypergraph removal with polynomial bounds: Proofs of Lemmas and

-\begin{proof} We first claim that every homomorphism $\varphi$ from a core $F$ to itself is an isomorphism.
-Indeed, first note that since we assume that $F$ has no isolated vertices, then if $\varphi$ is not injective then $\varphi$'s image has less than $E(F)$ edges induced on it, which contradicts the minimality of $F$.
-Now, since $\varphi$ is an injection, and since it maps edges to edges, it must map non-edges to non-edges, and is therefore an isomorphism.
-The assertion of the claim now follows from the fact that $\varphi_{|{V(F')}}$ is a homomorphism from $F'$ to $F$. \end{proof}
+\begin{proof} We first observe that every homomorphism from a core $F$ to itself is an isomorphism.
+Indeed, by definition, $F$ is the core of itself, meaning that there is no homomorphism from $F$ to a subgraph $F_0$ of $F$ with $V(F_0) \subsetneq V(F)$.
+Hence, every homomorphism from $F$ to itself is a bijection, and hence an isomorphism.
+The assertion of the claim now follows from the fact that $\varphi_{|{V(F')}}$ is a homomorphism from $F'$ (which is a copy of $F$) to $F$. \end{proof}